- KSD NEWS!

 Introducing our staff…

-Young Dancers Program, Ballet (Ballet Tech & Ballet Company), Pointe, Broadway Jazz, World Beat
+Young Dancers Program, Ballet (Coaching and Conditioning, Ballet Company), Pointe, Broadway Jazz, World Beat

 Raised in Rio de Janeiro, Brasil, she was trained in classical and Iberian dance traditions.
 Professionally, she danced with the National Ballet of Canada for seven years with such luminaries as Karen Kain, Rudolf Nureyev, and Mikhail Baryshnikov.
 She also danced with the Royal Ballet Covent Garden, Ballet Jorgen Canada and the Canadian Opera Company.
 During those years, she performed at The Met, Kennedy Center, the National Arts Centre, and the Royal Opera House, Covent Garden.
 Classically, she trained in the Vaganova/Russian method with Irine Fokine (Mikhail Fokine’s niece and Anna Pavlova’s goddaughter) and with Luba Gulyaeva (soloist with the Kirov/Mariinski.)
 After retiring from the National, she taught flamenco for Esmeralda Enrique’s Academy of Spanish Dance in Toronto.
 In 2001 she founded 1000 Islands Flamenco, the region’s first Flamenco dance company and school.